Field of View Explained: Getting the Right Angle

 What is the Field of View?

-Before you do anything with a security camera, it is important to understand some basic information.
+Before you do anything with a best security camera, it is important to understand some basic information.
 First of all, what is "field of view"?
 Many conflicting resources explain this subject and, understanding it is important before getting started.

 Most of the confusion stems from trying to define the difference between the field of view and angle of view.
 Some people believe these two terms to be interchangeable, while others think there is a slight difference.